aaruni96/maps-website/content/docs/guides/install-run-oscar.md

 This will launch a shell inside the OSCAR runtime, and automatically launch OSCAR from a pre built system image.

+MaPS can also automatically deploy and launch runtimes from a URL (which MaPS can be asked to export).
+For example, clicking on [this link](maps://runtime?remotename=Official&remoteurl=https://repo.oscar-system.org/&runtime=org.oscar_system.oscar/x86_64/latest) is equivalent to running the above two commands!

 <script
   src="https://asciinema.org/a/suT9EW2hFK5291IloVeBO42wH.js"
   id="asciicast-suT9EW2hFK5291IloVeBO42wH"